msonen/MPI-based-Hashcat/README.md

 -> specify files and hashes

--> Do not give '-l, -s, --quiet --status --remove --machine-readable --restore-disable --potfile-disable --session and -o' on external commands
+-> Do not pass '-l, -s, --quiet --status --remove --machine-readable --restore-disable --potfile-disable --session and -o' to external commands.

-manual will be realesed soon
+-> manual will be realesed soon